dotnet/runtimelab/src/docs/binding-structs.md

 ```

 ## Accessibility
 The main problem that we have is with non-blittable structs.
-We would either need our users to manually destroy structs when they're no longer needed (this a really bad idea - people are awful at memory management - that's why we have garbage collection and `IDisposable`)
+We would either need our users to manually destroy structs when they're no longer needed (this a really bad idea - people are awful at memory management - that's why we have garbage collection and `IDisposable`) or we would need to have the types implement `IDisposable`.

 The way this was handled in BTfS was to make no distinction between blittable and non-blittable structs and to implement them as a class with a byte array payload that implemented `IDisposable`.
 This would give the effect of having the destroy method called when the class gets disposed.
 The downside to this is that all structs, regardless of blitability, incur a cost in terms of heap allocation and at GC time.
 The up side is that the code to do the binding is simpler and handled uniformly.